moonstream-labs/vue-starter/README.md

 [![Lite Branch Status](https://img.shields.io/badge/status-maintained-brightgreen)]()

-A minimal Vue.js setup with essential dependencies and configurations.
+A minimal Vue setup with essential dependencies and configurations.
 Perfect for:

 - Proof of concept projects
 - Learning and experimentation